fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 sudo icinga2 daemon -C
 ```

-In case of invalid entries, the command will output an error message like this:
+The parameter `-C` checks the config and issues an error message if the syntax is incorrect.
+Here's an example:

 ```
 [2021-12-03 15:49:12 +0100] information/cli: Icinga application loader (version: r2.12.3-1)